Jason Belmonte's back Down Under after banner PBA season - WHIZ News

 “Playing before like 12 people was a weird sensation, but having my family there was also very special,” Belmonte said.

-Belmonte, 36, admits it’s a difficult time for the bowling industry during the sports shutdown.
+Belmonte, 36, admits it’s a difficult time for the bowling industry during the shutdown of major sports.

 “We are going to have to work really hard to get it back,” Belmonte said.
 “The powers that be are working on making sure of that.”